BjoernSchotte/kata-infra/notes/lernos-structured.md

 A repo consists of

-- cards: bite-sized content for the learner
+- cards: bite-sized content for the learner.
+Can contain front / back content, short and long content
 - katas: katas for self-improving on the topic

 Every element is one file, based on